mesolitica/malaya/docs/Installation.rst

 Tensorflow
 ----------------------------------

-Malaya only supported 1.14 <= Tensorflow < 2.0.
+Malaya only supported 1.15 <= Tensorflow < 2.0.

-We have no intention for now to upgrade Tensorflow to 2.0 because we depends a lot from contrib package Tensorflow 1.1X .
+We are upgrading Malaya to support Tensorflow 2.X in the future.